 An Expert Team Lead by Jae Gerhard

 Jae Gerhard is a Forensic DNA Expert and the Principal Forensic Scientist at Independent Forensic Services, bringing over two decades of frontline experience in forensic biology.
-She has worked on some of Australia’s most complex and high‑profile cases with the Australian Federal Police and New South Wales Police, as well as international disaster victim identification operations in Bali and Thailand.
+She has worked on some of Australia’s most complex and high‑profile cases with the Australian Federal Police and New South Wales Police, including the Special Commission of Inquiry into LGBTIQ Hate Crimes, National Crime Authority bombing, Claremont serial killer case, Lin Family murders, murder of Michelle Beets as well as international disaster victim identification operations such as the 2002 Bali Bombing, 2003 Australian Embassy bombing and 2004 Asian tsunami.

 Specialising in DNA analysis, STRmix™, biological fluid examination, and bloodstain pattern interpretation, Jae now works independently with criminal defence teams to review and challenge forensic evidence.
 Her mission is simple: to ensure the science presented in court is accurate, balanced, and truly understood.